ITSLeeds/highways-course/README.md

 # Make sure your packages are up-to-date with:

 update.packages(ask = FALSE)
-#> Warning: package 'cli' in library '/usr/lib/R/site-library' will not be
-#> updated
-#> Warning: package 'curl' in library '/usr/lib/R/site-library' will not be
-#> updated
-#> Warning: package 'devtools' in library '/usr/lib/R/site-library' will not
-#> be updated
-#> Warning: package 'openssl' in library '/usr/lib/R/site-library' will not be
-#> updated
-#> Warning: package 'rgl' in library '/usr/lib/R/site-library' will not be
-#> updated
-#> Warning: package 'rprojroot' in library '/usr/lib/R/site-library' will not
-#> be updated
-#> Warning: package 'units' in library '/usr/lib/R/site-library' will not be
-#> updated
 ```

 In addition, it would be useful to have oneminutetraffic, which can be